shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “This one woke up here.
 This one was camping in woods, when kobold scum knocked this one out.”

-“I’m Grar, now the leader of these kobolds.
+“I’m Gra, now the leader of these kobolds.
 Sorry to hear that my new recruits did this to you.
 I’ll have a talk with them.”

 “This one was wondering what was going on.
 This one thanks you.”